silky/chrisdone-homepage/posts/teaching.markdown

 tags: education
 ---

-Rather than write a bunch of pros about how I think teaching should be done, this time I'll simply comment an existing example.
+Rather than write a bunch of prose about how I think teaching should be done, this time I'll simply comment an existing example.
 Needless to say, I am a proponent of
 [the Socratic method](http://en.wikipedia.org/wiki/Socratic_method).
 As